accessibility-exchange/co-design/src/steps/consulting-team-and-organization-connect.md

 ---
-title: Consulting team and federally regulated entity connect
+title: 10.
+Consulting team and federally regulated entity connect
 subtitle: Federally regulated entities and consultants define how they want to work together.
 phase: Preparing together
-step: 10
 ---
 ## Ideas